Student Rights Under FERPA

 office of student services

 Boston College maintains a large number of records regarding its students in the administration of its educational programs, as well as its housing, athletics, and extracurricular programs.
 The University also maintains employment and financial records for its own use and to comply with state and federal regulations.
-Boston College is committed to protecting the privacy interests of its students and to maintaining the confidentiality of student records in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA).
+Boston College is committed to protecting the confidential interests of its students and to maintaining the privacy of student records, in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA).

 These rights are as follows: